Name: Pokemon Prismatic Moon

 Source - credit: click here!

 Named after Necrozma’s signature moves, Photonic Sun and Prismatic Moon are enhanced versions of Pokémon Ultra Sun and Ultra Moon.
 They include all the usual features you’d expect in this sort of hack; stronger trainers, the ability to catch and train any Pokémon you want, and Ultra Changes easier access to powerful items.
-Training most Pokémon in the hacks is also much easier; they’ll learn egg moves by simply levelling up, won’t need to be traded to evolve, and will hatch from eggs extremely quickly.
-Trainers and wild Pokémon are designed around leaving the EXP Share ON from the moment you get it, so switching it off too often isn’t recommended.
+Training most Pokémon in the hacks is also much easier; they’ll learn egg moves by simply leveling up, won’t need to be traded to evolve, and will hatch from eggs extremely quickly.
+Trainers and wild Pokémon are designed around leaving the EXP Share ON from the moment you get it, so switching it off too often isn't recommended.

 Photonic Sun and Prismatic Moon are each available in two distinct versions – Rebalanced and Standard.
 Both versions are fully documented; you can click here to browse all the important changes, or keep reading for a quick overview: